JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

   caption: [residual $hat(y)_t - Y_t$ of true temperature and the output prediction of our @eq:2.2_1d_ssm model, based on the parameters @eq:2.2_parameter_estimates], ) <fig:2.2_residual_diagnostics>

 Beyond, we report the AIC and BIC as model selection criteria with $text("AIC")=495.15, text("BIC")=517.02$.
-In this setting, the BIC 'advantage' of penalizing model complexity heavier than AIC already kicks-in, since with $p=7, n=168 arrow.r.double 2p < log(n)p$.
+In this setting, the BIC 'advantage' of penalizing model complexity heavier than AIC has not kicked-in yet, since with $p=7, n=168 arrow.r.double 2p > log(n)p$.

+FILL IN
 – Are there periods where the model performs poorly (e.g., daytime peaks)?
 – What do the estimated parameters tell you about the influence of load, solar radiation, and outdoor temperature?